-The latter demands that social and state encouragement must be provided for inter-caste marriage and for inter-caste social intercourse.
-We must demand that positive discrimination will be practised in favour of those who marry and socially interact outside of their caste.
+The real demands that must be taken up today for caste liberation are practised in favour of those who marry and socially interact outside of their caste.
 Similarly there must be penal sanctions and prohibitions against those who disallow such inter-caste social intercourse.
 Today the trend is exactly the opposite.
 With the deepening of the economic crisis and with the growing fascisation of the state, Khap panchayats are freely operating all over India.
 Young people marrying outside their caste are being tortured and killed.
 The movement for abolition of caste must take steps to see that the Government takes action against such Khap panchayats and also to see that inter-caste marriages are not only not disturbed but are positively encouraged.